 “Individuals’ objectives are set to make sense independent of the changes in direction our business takes.
 This way our individuals can focus on making the business work, instead of on making the OKR process work.”

-Even Rick Klau, the man behind the famous Google video where he still promoted individual OKRs, later recommended:
+Even Rick Klau, the man behind the famous Google video where he still promoted individual OKRs, later recommended in a tweet:

 Without the individual level, OKRs become less useful and relevant for employee evaluations.
 And that’s a good thing.
 After all, the employee’s contribution to short-term team objectives is only one of many criteria to assess performance.